About the program

 LIDC Main Activities

-Additionally, national chapters and individual members also participate in “transnational working groups” to share their knowledge and foster discussion on specific topics of interest and they organize their own, national activities.
+Additionally, national chapters and individual members participate in “transnational working groups” to share their knowledge and foster discussion on specific topics of interest and they also organise their own national activities.
 From time to time, the LIDC submits position papers to the European Commission and other enforcement agencies, as the case may be, on specific issues or commercial practices.

 LIDC Book Series